KBYG | Know Before You Go

 Stay a few extra days as there are many things to see and do!
 The Visit Salt Lake website has a very useful array of search tools to help you plan your Salt Lake vacation.
 You'll find search tools for dining, attractions, arts, shopping, recreation, and national parks at these links.

 Salt Lake is a great place to begin your visit to National Parks, Recreation Areas, State Parks, or wilderness areas.
-You can find more information about State and National parks on our site, on the US Park Service site, or on the Utah State Parks site.
+You can find more information about State and National parks at VisitSaltLake.com, on the US Park Service site, or on the Utah State Parks site.

 See a Mormon Tabernacle Choir performance.
 There are generally two opportunities per week to see and hear the choir.
 Thursday evenings and Sunday mornings.
 Please visit the choir website for locations, times, and special performances.